Blobfolio/blob-common/docs/SANITIZE.md

 ## printable()

-This strips out everything other than tabs, spaces, and characters that "use ink".
+This strips out everything other than tabs, spaces, newlines, and characters that "use ink".
 Note: the behaviors may vary by environment, so be sure to test before implementing.

 #### Arguments